 That annoying message that keeps appearing on your phone telling you to update your software may be worth not ignoring next time.
 Software updates more often than not also include security updates for your device.
 Hackers can look for devices that have not yet been updated to invade the less secure software.
 Another item to prioritize updating is your anti-virus, anti-spyware, or anti-malware software.
 This is especially necessary if you are accessing financial information online or completing any transactions online.
 Keeping the security software installed on your devices updated is the best way to ensure it can effectively do its job.

 While this may seem like an obvious suggestion, many still store passwords or confidential files in places that could be easily compromised.
 If you worry about forgetting passwords, consider using a password manager to keep track of numerous usernames and passwords for you.
-Services from Norton and LastPass, to name a few, offer several platforms to choose from—both free and paid options—that only require you to remember a master password.
+There are several platforms to choose from—both free and paid options—that only require you to remember a master password.
 Lastly, while keeping your online information safe is crucial, don’t forget about protecting hard copies of confidential information as well.
 Keep documents such as your social security card and financial documents stored in a safe place, rather than carrying them around with you.

 For information regarding National Cyber Security Awareness Month (October) and more details on how to protect your online privacy, visit https://staysafeonline.org/ncsam/.

 Written by North Star Resource Group.